The great thing in this world is not so much where we stand as in what direction we are moving.

 For experienced coaches, the emphasis will be reflective practise with occasional coaching skills observation.
 We can all learn something new or we can get into bad habits!

-For reference ICF information
+For reference ICF Coach Supervision

 Share this page